snail23/ironpedal/README.md

 ![Pedal case template](images/template.jpg)

 2. Use a drill press if you have one but if not, hold the pedal case in vise and try and keep your drill as straight as possible.
 Use a scrap piece of wood on the underside to keep your holes clean.
-3. A good tip to figure out the drill bit sizes to use is to use a digital caliper on each part that will be fitted through a hole.
+3. You can use a digital caliper on each part that will be fitted through a hole to figure out the drill bit sizes to use.
 Going a little bigger is a good idea for fitting purposes later as things will not line up absolutely perfectly due to manufacturer defects and also just human error.
 4. (Optional) File out a rectangle on the front face of the case for the screen.
 You want to do this by hand and check your work a lot, it's very easy to remove too much material here.

 ![Pedal case](images/case1.jpg)